DOCTOR-ANR/cybercaptor-server/README.md

 If the result is ```{"status":"Loaded"}```, the application has been properly built and installed.

-For more details, read the documentation [Installation And adminsitration Manual](./doc/InstallationAndAdministrationManual.md).
+For more details, read the documentation [Installation and administration Manual](./doc/InstallationAndAdministrationManual.md).

 ## Debugging